Stock Code

 Shenzhen Megmeet Welding Technology Co.,Ltd.jpg

 Electric arc welding includes MIG welding, TIG welding, Stick welding, and Flux-cored welding, of which MIG welding and TIG welding are the most common welding techniques and both use electric arcs and shielding gases.
-However, there are still some differences between MIG welding and TIG welding, knowing the difference between welding MIG and TIG is of great importance for welders to choose the right welder and welding process.
+However, there are still some differences between MIG and TIG welding, and knowing MIG vs TIG welding is of great importance for welders to choose the right welder and welding process.

 In this article, we will compare MIG welding and TIG welding from the aspects of welding processes, welding pros and cons, welding applications, and selection of MIG vs TIG welders, so as to help you distinguish the welding techniques and choose the right welding process.